jean-michelet/workflow/README.md

   new MultiOriginTransition(["aborted", "completed"], "archived") );

-workflow.can("aborted", "archive"); // true
+workflow.can("archive", "aborted"); // true
-workflow.can("completed", "archive"); // true
+workflow.can("archive", "completed"); // true
 ```

 ## ClassWorkflow class

-The `ClassWorkflow` allows you to apply transitions directly to an entity’s state property.
+The `ClassWorkflow` allows you to check and apply transitions directly to an entity’s state property.
 It is particularly useful when working with classes that have a specific property representing their state.

 ### Example